spress/spress/README.md

 Keep in mind a golden rule: **Imitate the existing Spress code**.

 #### Pull Resquests
-* Folk the Spress repository.
+* Fork the Spress repository.
 * Create a new branch for each feature or improvement.
 * Send a pull request from each feature branch to master branch or appropriated.